What is biodiversity?

-Did you know the word 'biodiversity' was coined by a group of conservation scientists for the 1992 Earth Summit in Rio de Janeiro?
+Did you know the word 'biodiversity' shot to fame thanks to a group of conservation scientists for the 1992 Earth Summit in Rio de Janeiro?
 The term brought together a myriad of interrelated topics to catch the eyes of politicians.
 The word did its job - the summit led to a biodiversity convention that committed governments to protecting biodiversity and the Convention on Biological Diversity has now been signed by nearly every country on Earth.
 Now the word gets used all over the place, but what does it actually mean?

 Well, it covers the diversity between every different natural process, species and habitat as well as the diversity within each of those.